Waugh on Crime

 1970 - United Kingdom

 Inspector Waugh is one of those curious, half-forgotten BBC creations that repays rediscovery less for what it achieved than for what it was quietly pointing towards.
-Emerging first in the winter of 1968 as Waugh on Crime, with Charles Gray in the title role, the character returned in December 1969 before finally settling into his most recognisable form in 1970, when Clive Swift (Keeping Up Appearances) took over the role for a six-part run of half-hour episodes broadcast under the Thirty Minute Theatre banner.
+Emerging first in the winter of 1968 as Something to Hide, with Charles Gray in the title role, the character returned in December 1969 before finally settling into his most recognisable form in 1970, when Clive Swift (Keeping Up Appearances) took over the role for a six-part run of half-hour episodes broadcast under the Thirty Minute Theatre banner.
 It was an unusual home for a continuing detective, a strand that prided itself on self-contained dramas, and Inspector Waugh became one of only five serials ever to break that rule.

 Created and written by Arden Winch and produced by Innes Lloyd, the 1970 series is very much a police procedural of the old school.
 Action is minimal; intellect and persistence are everything.
 Waugh is a thinking man’s detective, methodical, confident, and occasionally smug, supported by his earnest assistant, Police Constable White (Robin Chadwick – The Brothers), a clear nod to the Holmes-and-Watson tradition filtered through more contemporary pairings such as Barlow and his subordinates.
 Each episode presents a discrete case, approached with a mixture of low-key humour and careful, sometimes painstaking, investigation.